 Now you might be wondering, will any ol’ oil do?
 Olive oil like for salad dressings?
 Not quite.
-For many people, coconut oil is a perfect starter oil for oral care since it's anti-inflammatory, antibacterial, and antimicrobial.
+For many people, coconut oil is a perfect starter oil for oral care since it's anti-inflammatory1, antibacterial, and antimicrobial.
 Essentially, when combined with a good brushing routine, it will nix all the things you don't want lingering around your mouth.

 It's important to remember that some bacteria in the mouth is good, and you'll want to keep it around.
 While traditional mouthwash destroys it, oil pulling lets it thrive.
 (That’s why once we start using antibacterial mouthwash, our breath smells horrible without it; we’ve killed the good bacteria, and we’ve become dependent on it.)

-Beyond deep-cleaning our mouths and boosting gum health, coconut oil pulling simultaneously whitens our teeth to bring on our biggest, sparkliest smile yet.
+Beyond deep-cleaning our mouths and boosting gum health2, coconut oil pulling simultaneously whitens our teeth to bring on our biggest, sparkliest smile yet.
 It also amps up digestion.
 You see, digestion begins the moment food touches our lips.
-As we eat food, our tongues detect its micro- and macronutrients and tell our bodies what enzymes are necessary for digestion.
+As we eat food, our tongues detect its micro- and macronutrients and tell our bodies what enzymes are necessary for digestion3.
 If the surface of your tongue isn't clean, it isn’t going to know what’s what in that 20-ingredient salad!
 If the tongue is unable to accurately dictate what we are consuming, as a result our digestive system will not appropriately break down nutrients.
 That goes to show that our oral health is important for our health, too, since everything in the body is connected.